 Dennis Quaid as Doc Holliday in Wyatt Earp

 Quaid’s performance is often overlooked because of Kilmer’s dazzling performance in the same role a year earlier and because the Kasdan-Costner version of the story was kind of a cinematic clunker.
-Quaid nevertheless is very convincing as the tubercular dentist.
+Quaid nevertheless is very convincing as the tubercular dentist and killer.
 He lost so much weight for the role that it left new lines in his face, and Holliday’s innate meanness showed through in Quaid’s performance.
 That’s unusual for an actor whose most bankable characteristic is his devil-may-care grin.
 Although Holliday has been played by some superb actors, Quaid and Kilmer are the best in the role so far.

 Marvin and Richard Boone were probably the best villains in the history of westerns, and they were both very versatile actors.
 Marvin had an implacable quality that served him well in various roles, especially in (but not limited to) the roles listed here:

 - The most effective of the Budd Boetticher-Randolph Scott westerns featured an ambiguous bad guy, one whose relationship with Scott’s character could possibly go in different directions.
 That was true of the first such movie, Seven Men From Now.
 Masters had once been put in jail by Scott’s Ben Stride and they are wary of each other, but Marvin’s capacity for menace increases as the movie goes along and provides for an excellent denouement.
 In particular, look at the claustrophobic scene in the back of a wagon at night in the rain, when Masters starts a story that strips two of the other characters bare psychologically until Stride kicks him back out into rain.